vladimirkanchev/haystack-train-rag/README.md

 cd haystack-train-rag
 pip install -r requirements.txt
 ```
-2. Before you start the Q&A program locally, run the script to convert PDF documents to vector embeddings and save them into the haystack storage:
+2. Before you start the Q&A program locally, run the script to convert PDF documents into vector embeddings and save them in the haystack storage:
 ```
 python src/ingest.py
 ```